Biodiversity

 Project to rediscover living with the woods and water in Higashiomi

-We are carrying out conservation works at Asahi Kasei Juko Co., Ltd.’s Shiga Plant—principally at the “Yuya Hebel Biotope” created on the plant’s grounds—in aid of the four-spotted skimmer (our “nominated dragonfly”), a keystone species on the Shiga red list and which surveys of dragonflies in the surrounding area show to be at risk of extinction due to habitat degradation in recent years.
+We are carrying out conservation works at Asahi Kasei Jyuko Co., Ltd.’s Shiga Plant—principally at the “Yuya Hebel Biotope” created on the plant’s grounds in June 2017—in aid of the four-spotted skimmer (our “nominated dragonfly”), a keystone species on the Shiga red list and which surveys of dragonflies in the surrounding area show to be at risk of extinction due to habitat degradation in recent years.

 Actions in the Suzuka Area

-Since 2007 we have participated in a reforestation program led by Miyazaki prefecture to create forests in cooperation with companies.
-We planted more than 44 hectares of broad-leaf trees and other trees native to the area, replacing plantations of cedar and cypress.
-This included 20 hectares in Hinokagecho, 20 hectares in Takachiho, 1 hectare in Gokase, and 3 hectares in Kitakatacho.
+Since 2007, Nobeoka office has participated in a reforestation program led by Miyazaki prefecture to create forests in cooperation with companies.
+We planted more than 48.52 hectares of broad-leaf trees and other trees native to the area, replacing plantations of cedar and cypress.
+This included 24.52 hectares in Hinokagecho, 20 hectares in Takachiho, 1 hectare in Gokase, and 3 hectares in Kitakatacho.

 - Commemorative photo after tree planting session